josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][center_0p1]
 ![alt text][flip_0p1]

-When looking at thte training data it is clear thet most of the recorded behavior correspongs to a 0.0 degree steering angle.
-This causes concern for overfitting the model into a car that avoids turning as much as possible.
-To diversify this training points an image translation that shifts the image horizontally was implemented.
-Using function "cv2.warpAffine" a trainning image with a very small steering angle is shifted to the right or left at random by 0 to 20 pixels.
-Careful comparison of larger steering angle images led me to believe that every 60 pixels there needs to be a steering angle between 0.1 and 0.15 towards the center to make the car get back into te center.
-This 0.15 degress per 60 pixels is used to adjust steering angles for shifted images.

-The next obvious augmentation is to use the side camera images recorded.
-After carefully comparing a center camera image and a side comera image, the side camera is similar to the center image shifted by 40 to 60 pixels.
-When using a side camera image the angle is adjusted to account for a 50 pixel shift.
-The camera to be used is uniformily randomized to select between CENTER, LEFT or RIGHT cameras.

 Finally a non-intuitive way to augment the data and reduce overfitting is include some noise on the steering angle itself.
 This technique was has been used by other Udacity students, notably @aflippo proposed it in a Slack discusion.
 The idea is that given a any frame, there is more than one angle which can be considered as correct behavior.
 In reality there is a whole range of angles which could be considered a good response to a given frame from the camera.
 By multiplying the steering angle from the training set by a number between 0.95 and 1.05 we consider any angle within 5% of the training recording to be a good response.
 This augments the training data by an infinite number of overlapping training points.

+To make the training go faster and converge....

-Finally every image is preprocessed by cropping irrelevant sky, car hood and border pixels.
+Every image is preprocessed by cropping irrelevant sky, car hood and border pixels.
 This is accomplished by using a Keras function and it is built into the tensor model itself.
 The data is also normalized to fall in a [-1,1] range and be center around 0 on every given image.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 4 as evidenced by multiple runs of up to 20 epochs, where the validation loss stops decreasing constantly after epoch 5.
-Evethough the validation accuracy is not decreasing, I observed some epoch 8 or 9 models performing better, so I left the code to run 10 epochs by default.
+In the end, after using all of the data uagmentation techniques described.. the model does not overfit, and it is able to complete a full track as you can observe in the [video](https://github.com/josemacenteno/CarND-Behavioral-Cloning-P3/blob/master/video.mp4)